Kami-Fukuoka Station: Station layout

 The station consists of a single island platform serving two tracks.
 The elevated station building is located over the platform with exits on both east and west sides.
 Lifts were added to either side in 2009 and 2010.

 This station has a season ticket sales office.

 A storage siding is located to the west (Kawagoe direction) of the station between the up and down tracks, and this is used to stable trains during the daytime off peak.

 Platforms

 History

 The station opened on 1 May 1914 coinciding with the opening of the Tōbu Tōjō Line from Ikebukuro.

 In September 1967, the platforms were extended to accommodate eight-car trains, and the platforms were again extended in November 1976 to accommodate ten-car trains.

 Through-running to and from Shibuya via the Tokyo Metro Fukutoshin Line commenced on 14 June 2008.

 From 17 March 2012, station numbering was introduced on the Tōbu Tōjō Line, with Kami-Fukuoka Station becoming "TJ-19".

 Through-running to and from Yokohama and Motomachi-Chukagai via the Tokyu Toyoko Line and Minatomirai Line commenced on 16 March 2013.

+Through running to and from Shin-Yokohama and Shōnandai via the Tōkyū Shin-yokohama Line, Sōtetsu Shin-yokohama Line, Sōtetsu Main Line, and Sōtetsu Izumino Line commenced on 18 March 2023.